joemmalatesta/osumon/src/routes/v1/about.md

-# Best page here
+# Worst page here

-Loading
+- Load everything from the account separate
+- Keep waterfall in series